-- Cost Book Keeping: Similar to financial accounting; journal entries, ledger, balance sheet and profit and loss account are prepared in cost accounting too where different cost incurred are debited, and income from the product or service is credited.
+- Cost Book Keeping: Similar to financial accounting; journal entries, ledger, balance sheet and profit and loss account is prepared in cost accounting too.
+Here, the different cost incurred is debited, and income from the product or service is credited.

-- Cost System: It provides for time to time monitoring and evaluation of the cost incurred on the production of goods and services to generate cost reports for the management.
+- Cost System: It provides for time to time monitoring and evaluation of the cost incurred in the production of goods and services to generate cost reports for the management.

 - Cost Comparison: It examines the other alternative product line or activities and the cost involved in it, to seek a better opportunity for generating high revenue.